brandon-wallace/photo-collage-tool/readme.md

 # DevProjects - Photo Collage Tool

-## Upload and combine images asynchronously using a task queue to create a photo collage horizontally or vertically.
+## Upload and combine images asynchronously using a task queue to create a photo collage horizontally or vertically with the option to set a border and background color.

 This is an open source project from [DevProjects](http://www.codementor.io/projects).
 Feedback and questions are welcome!

 Find the project requirements here: [Online photo collage tool](https://www.codementor.io/projects/web/online-photo-collage-tool-atx32mwend)

 ## Technologies used